Performance Based Interview Questions: Everything You Need to Know

 Along with your follow up, make sure to send a thank you note.
 Sending a note is a way to thank interviewers for spending time with you and considering your application.
 Show your excitement for the position in your thank you note.
 While email is the easiest way to send a note for many, sending a physical thank you to your interviewer offers a stronger, lasting impression.

 If you need help with performance based interview questions, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.